NCAR/ProjectPythia/pages/about.md

 ### Project Pythia Goals

-1. *The Pythia Portal:* Provide a searchable online portal that provides scientists at any point in their career with educational content and real-world examples needed to learn how to navigate and integrate the myriad packages within the Python ecosystem for the geosciences.
+1. *The Pythia Portal:* A searchable online portal that provides scientists at any point in their career with educational content and real-world examples needed to learn how to navigate and integrate the myriad packages within the Python ecosystem for the geosciences.

-2. *Cloud-Deployable Pythia Platforms:* Provides a light-weight, Binder-based platform that will make it possible to launch portal content in customizable executable environments in the Cloud with a “single click.”
+2. *Cloud-Deployable Pythia Platforms:* A light-weight, Binder-based platform that will make it possible to launch portal content in customizable executable environments in the Cloud with only a “single click.”

 ### Content